Motor oil, like so many other products we all use today, has come so far from what it used to be in terms of technological advancement.

 What Does The Last Number “30” or “40” Mean?

 The last number in SAE’s grade designation is the warm or operating temperature rating.
-In contrast to the cold weather rating, the warm temperature rating shows how resistant an oil is to thinning at 100 degrees Celsius.
+In contrast to the cold weather rating, the warm temperature rating shows how resistant a motor oil is to thinning at 100 degrees Celsius.

 Since we already know that a lower number means a thinner oil, it’s easy to see that 10W-30 will be thinner at high operating temperatures than 10W-40, which will resist thinning a bit more at high operating temperatures.